Skip to navigation Skip to content

 Death of a care receiver after permanently entering an institution

-If the care receiver and the CP recipient are not members of a couple, the carer continues receiving CP for 14 weeks from the date of admission to the institution but is not entitled to a further 14 week bereavement period or a LBP.
+If the carer and care receiver were partnered, the carer continues receiving CP for 14 weeks from the date of admission to the institution but is not entitled to a further 14 week bereavement period or an LBP.

 Note: payment of CP does not continue for 14 weeks from the date of admission to the institution for carers being paid CP (XWP).
 If their last CA care receiver is permanently admitted to an institution, CP (XWP) is cancelled when payment level CA is suspended or cancelled.
 See Transfer from Wife Pension (WP) to Carer Payment (CP).